Cray-HPE/docs-uan/docs/portal/developer-portal/operations/Configure_Interfaces_on_UANs.md

 Perform this procedure to configure network interfaces on UANs by editing a configuration file.

 Interface configuration is performed by the `uan_interfaces` Ansible role.
-For details on the variables referred to in this procedure, see [UAN Ansible Roles](UAN_Ansible_Roles.md).
+For details on the variables referred to in this procedure, see [`uan_interfaces`](uan_interfaces.md).

 In the command examples of this procedure, `PRODUCT_VERSION` refers to the current installed version of the UAN product.
 Replace `PRODUCT_VERSION` with the UAN version number string when executing the commands.

 ## Node Management Networking

 By default, the Node Management Network \(NMN\) is connected to a single `nmn0` interface.
 If desired, and the system networking is configured to support it, the Node Management Network may be configured as a bonded interface, `nmnb0`.
-To configure the NMN as a bonded pair, set `uan_nmn_bond` to true and set the interfaces to be used in the bond in `uan_nmn_bond_slaves` as described in [UAN Ansible Roles](UAN_Ansible_Roles.md).
+To configure the NMN as a bonded pair, set `uan_nmn_bond` to true and set the interfaces to be used in the bond in `uan_nmn_bond_slaves` as described in [`uan_interfaces`](uan_interfaces.md).

 ### Prerequisites for Bonded NMN